perander/otm-project/FoodDiary/documentation/timeline.md

-23.4.| 5 | Packaging; first release; database initialised by the application 29.4.| 3 | Trying to implement an api to search for foods 2.5. | 6 | Writing javadoc, tests, possibility to display and add nutritional information
+23.4.| 5 | Packaging; first release; database initialised by the application 29.4.| 3 | Trying to implement an api to search for foods 2.5. | 6 | Writing javadoc, tests, possibility to display and add nutritional information 10.5.| 12 | Refactoring
+11.5.| 6 | Refactoring, testing, last modifications to the ui